 With premium trifocal or EDOF lenses, the brain takes time — often several weeks to a few months — to adapt fully to the new way of seeing, and any halos or glare at night typically diminish over this period as neuroadaptation occurs.
 Final refractive stability is usually reached within a few weeks, and your aftercare reviews confirm the result for each eye.
 The warning signs to act on are increasing pain, increasing redness, worsening vision or new floaters, flashes or a shadow — you will be given a contact route for these, as they can signal infection or retinal problems needing prompt attention.

-How to choose a London clinic for RLE — getting value, not just a price
+How to choose a clinic for RLE — getting value, not just a price

 With a premium-priced, irreversible intraocular procedure, the surgeon’s experience and the honesty of the lens counselling are what determine value.
 Use these criteria.